gikoluo/us-visa-appointment/readme.md

 **-t** Retry timeout in seconds.
 Keep this above 120 seconds to make sure you are not getting temporarily banned from receiving available dates

 **-n** Pushover User Key from Pushover Notifications app.
 Do not provide this argument if you don't want to receive notifications.

+**-n** Telegram Bot Key.
+Do not provide this argument if you don't want to receive notifications.

+**-m** Telegram Group ID, without the nagetive signal.
+Do not provide this argument if you don't want to receive notifications.

 **-g** Use this argument without any value if your application consists more than one person